didion22/portfolio/README.md

-# portfolio
+# Technical Writing Portfolio

-samples of my technical writing!
+Hi and welcome to my technical writing portfolio reposity!

+The 'writing samples' folder contains various types of documentation I've created, from user guides to API documentation.